Our places

 Vehicle and access restrictions on South Australian beaches

-Overnight camping and large camping vehicles – including caravans, campervans, motorhomes and tent trailers –will not be permitted on Wauraltee Beach, including the area known as Second Beach, on Yorke Peninsula from Monday 3 February.
+Overnight camping and large camping vehicles – including caravans, campervans, motorhomes and tent trailers –are not permitted on Wauraltee Beach, including the area known as Second Beach, on Yorke Peninsula from Monday 3 February.

-Daytime access for vehicles other than large campers will remain for boat launching and recreation.
+Daytime access for vehicles other than large campers remains for boat launching and recreation.

 Wauraltee Beach’s popularity has grown exponentially in recent years to the point where holiday periods and long weekends result in hundreds of visitors camping on the beach.